Maerty87/Assignment-Warehouse-System/README.md

 # Einsendeaufgabe-4
 Warehouse administration.
 Assignment for my informatics course
 ####WARNING!####
-The code is written in English but since it is an assignment for an german course for studying informatics, all the descriptions and comments are in GERMAN.
+The code is written in English but since it is an assignment of a german course for studying informatics, all the descriptions and comments are in GERMAN.

 The full assignment description is also in the source file (top comment block,